PatzEdi/FinderZ/README.md

 ## **Written in python, this script provides you with different file operation commands as well as info gathering commands on directories as well as files.**
 ____________________________________________________________________________
-## **CHANGELOG:**
+## **CHANGELOG: 1.0.3**
-- Added new functions in the GatherInfo class for reading a file and going in depth with its contents.
-- Added one new function in the fileOperands class that searches for files with a specific keyword in their content.
-This function returns the directory of that file.
+- Added new function in fileOperands: findAndReplace.
+This new function allows for the quick and recursive replacement of a certain keyword in file content with a new keyword.
+- If not used carefully, this function could lead to damage!
+- New function features the ability to bypass undecodable files for you.
+This way, you do not need to worry about file-reading errors.
+- Fixed importing issues and made importing simpler.
+- Instead of "import FinderZ.FinderZLib", you just need to do "import FinderZ".
+More info below.

 ## **Installation**